wb14123/blog/jekyll/_posts/2022-08-20-Apple-In-App-Purchase-Server-to-Server-Notification-Handling-with-Scala-Java.markdown

 ![iap-server-notification](/static/images/2022-08-20-Apple-In-App-Purchase-Server-to-Server-Notification-Handling-with-Scala-Java/iap-server-notification.png)

-When Apple receives some payment information, whether it's from the app, or from subscription renew, or subscription expiration or other events, it will try to send the event to your server by sending an http POST request.
-In order to make sure no other people can fake a request to the same http endpoint, Apple signs the request payload with a private key that only Apple has access, so that when your server received the message, you can verify it by Apple's public key.
+When Apple receives some payment information, whether it's from the app, or from subscription renewal, or subscription expiration or other events, it will try to send the event to your server by sending an HTTP POST request.
+In order to make sure no other people can fake a request to the same HTTP endpoint, Apple signs the request payload with a private key that only Apple has access to, so that when your server receives the message, you can verify it by Apple's public key.

 The way Apple signs the message is using a standard called [JWS](https://www.rfc-editor.org/rfc/rfc7515.html).
 This is a complex standard with multiple implementation options.
 To fully understand it you also need to know things like [JWA](https://www.rfc-editor.org/rfc/rfc7518.html) and [JWK](https://www.rfc-editor.org/rfc/rfc7517).
-Apple has very little document about how to decode its own message other than throw this RFC page into the document.
-Even in support forums, their response is like "use your favourite crypto library", which doesn't really help anything.
+Apple has very little documentation about how to decode its own message other than throwing this RFC page into the document.
+Even in support forums, their response is like "use your favorite crypto library", which doesn't really help anything.

 ### 3. JWS Overview

-To make it easy, I will give a very simple overview of JWS, JWS has three parts: a header that contains metadata like keys and algorithm to use, the actual payload, and a signature:
+To make it easy, I will give a very simple overview of JWS.
+JWS has three parts: a header that contains metadata like keys and algorithm to use, the actual payload, and a signature:

 ```
 header (metadata)